jtomchak/api-pirates/README.md

 ![Imgur](https://i.imgur.com/6PN1Wzz.png)

 * Then we'll need to fill out a passport github for initialization.
+Using the clientId and the clientSecrets that we got when we signed up our app. _Pirates don't share their id's, secrets, or gold!_

 ```js
 passport.use(